thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     * If True, loading any kind of document will return an empty string.
 Used for debugging.
 Default is `False`.

 * `WDOC_BEHAVIOR_EXCL_INCL_USELESS`
-    * If an "include" or "exclude" key is found in a loader but does not actually change anything, if "warn" then just print in red but if "crash" then raise an error.
+    * If an "include" or "exclude" key is found in a loader but does not actually change anything, if `warn` then just print in red but if `crash` then raise an error.
 Default is `warn`.

 * `WDOC_PRIVATE_MODE`
     * You should never set it yourself.
 It is set automatically if the `--private` argument is used, and used throughout to triple check that it's indeed fully private.